el-bob-o/FFXIAddons-1/GearSwap/libs/MasterGear/README.md

 # MasterGear
+1.3.0
+- Added PorterPacker support: slipstore and slipget commands to store and get gear from storage slips.

 1.2.0
 - Changed removeset function to take slots
 - Removed the removebyname function since removeset with new slot functionality is better.